comsuon/CoinCheckerMVPDemo/README.md

 # CoinCheckerMVPDemo
-Demo MVP architecture in Android, Using Retrofit2 to fetch API and Realm for databse storage
+Demo MVP architecture in Android.

-Refetch the coin list every minute
+Application is showing the Crypto Currency rank list which fetch the data from Coinmarketcap's free API service.

+Some technologies using in this project:
+1/ MVP pattern
+2/ Retrofit2
+3/ Realm database
+4/ RXJava2
+5/ ExecutorService to handling concurrency work

 ![Screenshot](CoinCheckerScreenshot.PNG)